MacDonald House: MacDonald House bombing

 On 10 March 1965 at 3:07 pm, a bomb exploded on the mezzanine floor, instantly killing two and wounding 33.
 The bomb also partially damaged the building an estimated cost of $250,000; windows up to 9 floors were shattered, multiple inner walls caved in, and hole was created in the ground floor.
-A taxi driver, who was struck by the blast, died two days later after being in a comma.
+A taxi driver, who was struck by the blast, died two days later after being in a coma.
 The bomb was planted by two Indonesian marines as part of the Indonesia–Malaysia confrontation (or Konfrontasi), a conflict between Indonesia and Malaysia over Indonesia's opposition to the merger of Malaysia.
 The marines, Osman bin Haji Mohamed Ali and Harun bin Said, fled Singapore three days after the attack but were later arrested by the Police Coast Guard.
 They were tried by the Court of Singapore on 20 October and sentenced to death for causing harm.
 The two marines were hung in Changi Prison on 17 October 1968 and their bodies transported back to Indonesia.
-The incident affected bilateral relationships between Singapore and Indonesia until May 1973, where prime minister Lee Kuan Yew scattered flowers on the marines' graves, which won the support of many Indonesians.
+The incident affected bilateral relationships between Singapore and Indonesia until May 1973, where prime minister Lee Kuan Yew scattered flowers on the marines' graves at Jakarta's Kalibata Heroes' Cemetery, which won the support of many Indonesians.